 Cunningham and Allington believe that to motivate children, adults need to create the opportunity for children to succeed.
-That does not mean hand them success, but simply to offer experiences that allow children to realize they accomplished something in the end; they succeeded.
-Cunningham and Allington call this Engineering for Success.
+That does not mean hand them success, but simply to offer experiences that allow children to realize that they accomplished something in the end; they succeeded.

 Children running with a friend or a parent, the kind of run where the distance passes easily, where conversation trumps speed, can be counted as a great success.
 But so can taking on new challenges, finishing exhausted, with arms raised high in the air.
 Both are integral to success, each with equal weight.

 Bill Sumner, coach at Corona del Mar High School in Newport Beach, California, agrees on the importance of success, but often uses the word winning when talking about children and running.
 To Sumner, when a child succeeds by running just one second faster than a week before, the child wins, just as a child improving their grade in the classroom is a winner.
 In this context, winning and success are one in the same.
 For example: “Kendra, I know you can do this obstacle course three times today.”
 As simple as that is, it gives Kendra a goal, one you know she can achieve.
 When she does it, and she will, congratulate her.
 She experienced success.
 She is a winner.